-A brain tumor is the most common solid tumor form that may be benign, malignant or a metastatic growth from a tumor in another area of the body.
-Most central nervous system tumors occur at the midline in the brain stem or cerebellum and can result in increased intracranial pressure and other associated symptoms.
+A brain tumor is the most common solid tumor form that may be benign, malignant, or metastatic growth from a tumor in another area of the body.
+Most central nervous system tumors occur at the midline in the brainstem or cerebellum and can result in increased intracranial pressure and other associated symptoms.
 Other tumors occur in the cerebrum.

 Nursing Care Plans

-Nursing care planning goals for a child with brain tumor centers on relieving pain, reducing anxiety, and promoting an understanding of the signs and symptoms of increased ICP and expected changes in body appearance related to the planned cranial surgery.
+Nursing care planning goals for a child with a brain tumor center on relieving pain, reducing anxiety, and promoting an understanding of the signs and symptoms of increased ICP and expected changes in body appearance related to the planned cranial surgery.

 May be related to

 - Headache in the frontal or occipital area that is worse during the morning and becomes worse with straining or if the head is dropped

 - Hostile, tense behavior

 - The child will rate pain as less than (specify pain rating and scale used).